gkopacz/CyberSec-HomeLab/README.md

 | Splunk Enterprise | Centralized Log Management & Monitoring |
 | Microsoft Visio   | Network Diagram Design                  |

+## 🏗️ What We'll Build

+Our cybersecurity homelab simulates a segmented enterprise environment designed for monitoring, attack simulation, and system hardening.

+### 🔒 Core Components

+Virtualized pfSense Firewall

+Acts as the central gateway for all subnets.

+Handles routing and enforces firewall policies.

+Subnets by Purpose

+WAN: Provides internet access and external routing.

+LAN (Kali Linux): Hosts a single Kali Linux VM for attack simulation and security testing.

+Monitoring: Includes tools like Splunk, Wireshark, and Sysmon for log ingestion and network monitoring.

+Active Directory: Hosts a virtualized Windows Server domain controller and clients.

+Vulnerable Machines: Includes Metasploitable 2 and optionally machines from VulnHub for offensive testing.

 ## 🗂️ Lab Build Timeline